textmining-infopros/chapter1/README.md

 Please cite this compendium as: xxxxxxx

 # Contents
 The compendium contains the data, code, and notebook associated with the case study.
+This case study is further divided into 1A, and 1B.
+1A case study used Orange tool, and 1B case study used R programming language to perform clustering.
+Both the case study used the same data file: `dataset.csv`.
 It is organized as follows:

   - The `dataset.csv` file contains the data.
   - The `clustering.R` file contains the R code.